 The response rate in any course shall be determined by dividing the number reported in the "number of respondents" (# Resp) column by the number reported in the "enrolment" (Enrl.) column on the Retrospective Teaching Evaluation Report produced by the OIRP.

-Where the response rate in any course falls below fifteen percent (15%), the teaching evaluation score for that course shall be deemed anomalous and no further action will be required.
+Where the response rate in any course falls below fifteen percent (15%), the teaching evaluation score for that course shall be deemed anomalous.